Michigan — Congressional Term Limits (1992–1995)

 https://www.legislature.mi.gov/documents/mcl/pdf/mcl-Article-II-10.pdf

-Federal Foreclosure
+Judicial Invalidation / Federal Foreclosure

 Structural Significance

-Michigan’s congressional term-limit system illustrates a rolling-window Stint-Permission Regime applied at the election-eligibility layer, rather than a lifetime or office-holding bar.
+Michigan’s congressional term-limit system illustrates a rolling-window Stint-Permission Regime applied at the election-eligibility layer rather than a lifetime or office-holding bar.

 Structurally, the design:

-Treated elections as the operative unit of service aggregation.
+treated elections as the operative unit of service aggregation

-Preserved long-run permission while imposing short-run continuity limits.
+preserved long-run permission while imposing short-run continuity limits

-The system therefore constrained accumulation without permanently severing eligibility, placing it squarely within the class of permission-preserving architectures foreclosed by Thornton despite their non-lifetime character.
+The system therefore constrained accumulation without permanently severing eligibility, placing it within the class of permission-preserving architectures foreclosed by Thornton despite their non-lifetime character.

 Sources